Template Inheritance and Reusability

 </html>

-The {block} tags define three blocks that child templates can fill in.
-All the block tag does is tell the template engine that a child template may override those portions of the template by defining their own block of the same name.
+The {block} tags define three blocks that child templates can fill.
+All the block tag does is tell the template engine that a child template may override these portions by defining its own block with the same name.

 A child template might look like this: